 18. Faux Hawk with Skin Fade

 The faux hawk is not as dramatic as the standard mohawk, but it still has a rebellious feel, especially when paired with a skin fade.
-The combination is all about contrast and makes for an edgy and cool look that keeps hair longer on the top and shorter on the sides, with hair gradually faded down to the skin.
-The hair is blended more than opting to shave it off but still takes some serious confidence to pull off.
+The combination is all about contrast and makes for an edgy and cool boy haircut that keeps hair longer on the top and shorter on the sides, with hair gradually faded down to the skin.
+The hair is blended more than opting to shave it off but it still takes some serious confidence to pull it off.
 Keep the hair on top short or medium length to make it easier to style.

 19. Comb Back with Skin Fade